ananchenko346/Test-task-for-Codebridge/README.md

-This is a simple React app with the Spaceflight News API, consists of two pages and loads articles with descriptions, filters articles as you type a word or phrase and highlights the entered words in yellow.
+This is a simple React app uses the Spaceflight News API and consists of two pages and loads articles with description.
+User can filters articles when he types a word or phrase and after that this phrases will be yellow.
-The user can click on the card to go to an article page that contains the title and full description of the selected article.
+User can clicks on the card to goes to an article page that contains the title and full description of the selected article.